SonarSource/gh-action-lt-backlog/README.md

 Master contains current development work and should not be used by production templates.

-Reviewed changes should be tested on `master` branch before their release to a versioned branche.
+Reviewed changes should be tested on `master` branch before their release to a versioned branch.

 ### `v1`, `v2`, ... `vn`

 Versioned release branches.
-Always use latest.
-Extensions are allowed, breaking changes requires creation of a new version branch.
+Always use the latest.
+Extensions are allowed; breaking changes requires creating a new version branch.

 All actions should be consumed from these branches.

 ## Actions

-[AssignCardToSender](AssignCardToSender) - Assign Kanban card to sender of the event, mainly when moving card from `To do` column.

-[CopyLabelToPR](CopyLabelToPR) - Copy configured labels from all mentioned issues to PR.

-[CreateCardForIssue](CreateCardForIssue) - Create card for issue, mainly when milestoned.

-[CreateCardForIssueFromLabel](CreateCardForIssueFromLabel) - Create card for issue in a project column determined by the issue label.
-Mainly to organize backlog project.

-[CreateCardForStandalonePR](CreateCardForStandalonePR) - Create card for Standalone PR in `In progress` column.

-[CreateNote](CreateNote) - Create a card with a note in the configured Kanban column.

-[CreateRspecIssue](CreateRspecIssue) - Create issue to update RSPEC after milestone is created.

 [LogPayload](LogPayload) - Log payload to console

-[MoveCardAfterReview](MoveCardAfterReview) - Move card back to `In Progress` or to `Review approved` column after review.
+[PullRequestClosed](PullRequestClosed) - Move card after merging a pull request

+[PullRequestCreated](PullRequestCreated) - Create Jira Issue for PR without issue reference

+[RequestReview](RequestReview) - Move card when requesting review and assign it to the reviewer

-[MoveCardToReview](MoveCardToReview) - Move card to `Review in progress` when PR author asks for a review.
+[SubmitReview](SubmitReview) - Move card after submitting a review

 [ToggleLockBranch](ToggleLockBranch) - Lock or Unlock branch to prevent merge of PRs.